 No matter how big your automation plans are, it’s better to start with a few top priorities and see how it’s going.
 This way, you can test an array of internal aspects, like the readiness of the infrastructure and processes, hidden risks, sales reps’ attitude and expertise, and the level of stakeholder buy-in.

-If you see that the automation potential extends to just a few processes, like reporting or lead management, you can go for a few proven apps to cover these needs, providing these apps are well-integrated and synchronize the data they store.
+If you see that the sales automation potential extends to just a few processes, like reporting or lead management, you can go for a few proven apps to cover these needs, providing these apps are well-integrated and synchronize the data they store.

 However, if you plan to automate more and more processes along the sales chain, then it’s a good reason to move to a full-fledged CRM platform.
 Our extensive experience of CRM implementation proves that a CRM is the best foundation for automation scalability.
 It allows digitizing almost any sales process and deploying or integrating more advanced automation solutions powered by AI.

 After all, separate tools mean enclosed data.
-For customer-oriented companies, a CRM becomes a must-have customer experience technology that serves as a hub of customer data from different sources, providing more opportunities for automating customer experience personalization across various touchpoints.
+For customer-oriented companies, CRM software becomes a must-have customer experience technology that serves as a hub of customer data from different sources, providing more opportunities for automating customer experience personalization across various touchpoints.

 Another important step for companies with a strong automation mindset is to establish an automation center of excellence as a cooperation platform for experts from different teams, from software developers to sales and marketing specialists.
 The center will accumulate knowledge and expertise, form the automation agenda, lead automation enterprise-wide, and review the requests to automate specific processes.